Letter 583: That you would deal gently with the cities I knew well, for such is your nature.

 To Julian.
 (357)

-That you would deal gently with the cities I knew well, for such is your nature.
-But I was delighted to hear that you also have a sting for those who need stinging.
-Clematios reported this — a man with a sharp sting of his own.
+That you would conduct yourself gently toward the cities, I knew well, for you are by nature such a man; but I was glad to hear that you also have a sting for those who stand in need of the sting.
+It was Clematius who brought the report, a man who himself too has a sharp sting.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.